 ‘Practice what you preach’ is a good motto.
 If you tell employees to join communities, you should visibly be an active community leader or member.
 If you want people to start blogging, you should blog regularly and let everyone know about it.
 To get users to edit wiki pages, you should create and edit some pages yourself.

 Model the behaviors you want others to demonstrate.
 Share, innovate, reuse, collaborate, and learn in an open and visible way.
 If you span boundaries, build networks, and communicate openly, others will follow your example, and you will get the results you want.

 Practice what you preach by doing the following:

 - Share what you have learned with others in your organization

 - Innovate based on your own circumstances, ideas, and experience

 - Reuse good ideas and examples in your own program

 - Collaborate with colleagues from other programs and organizations

 - Learn continuously about knowledge management, how to do it better, and what is new and improved in the field

-Lucidea has published my latest book, Proven Practices for Promoting a Knowledge Management Program, which includes additional information on KM leadership, and much more.
+Lucidea Press has published my latest book, Proven Practices for Promoting a Knowledge Management Program, which includes additional information on KM leadership, and much more.
 I hope you will find the book compelling and relevant, with useful advice and insights drawn from my career as a KM practitioner.